Do You Have A Painful Big Toe?

 When the big toe loses some of its mobility it is called a limitus, when the big toe won't move at all it is called a rigidus joint.

-Treatment options for arthritis can range from a change in shoes, inserts, medication by mouth, medication via injection, physical therapy, rest, icing and surgery.
+Treatment options for arthritis can range from a change in shoes, inserts, medication by mouth, medication via injection, physical therapy, rest, icing, and surgery.

 Surgery can be just a cleanup of the joint which means removing bony blocks or spurs to increase motion or may require a joint replacement procedure.
 Joint replacement is similar to larger joint procedures.
-Diseased cartilage and bone is removed and the ends of the bones resurfaced.
+Diseased cartilage and bone are removed and the ends of the bones resurfaced.
 The end result is a joint that has restored mobility and significantly reduced pain.
 Normal walking is resumed relatively quickly as early mobility is stressed.

 Painful big toe?